What are the choices at 18?

 The UCAS site has information on all higher education courses in the UK, you can search by a subject, course type or provider.

 Careerpilot has a whole section about Higher education at 18+

 An apprenticeship offers young people a way to learn a job as they do the job, building up knowledge and skills, gaining qualifications and earning money at the same time.

 An apprentice will spend most of their time in the workplace gaining job-specific skills, but they will also be supported by a specialist learning provider to build up their knowledge and qualifications.

 Apprenticeship training can take between one and four years to complete and the length of an apprenticeship will depend on its level, the industry and the skills and qualifications a young person has already.

 A young person can progress to an apprenticeship at 16 or 18, at a level to suit their needs and experience.
 Young people can go on to do an apprenticeship after GCSEs, A Levels, BTEC Nationals or another apprenticeship.
-If they want to do an apprenticeship after a degree they will have to get funding from an employer or help fund it themselves.

 Choosing a Gap Year: